daliagachc/flexpart_management/flexpart_management/runs_config_dir/README.md

 # runs
-- run files/conf shuld come here.
+- run files/conf should come here.
 - data for the runs should only hosted at taito. more on the description later